 Introduction to Stack in Data Structure

-Stack is a data structure that allows insertion and deletion operation in a LIFO (last-in-first-out) manner.
+A stack is a data structure that allows insertion and deletion operation in a LIFO (last-in-first-out) manner.
 The memory operations, therefore, are regulated in a particular manner.
-When an element is added to the stack, it occupies the top position, and when it comes to removal operation, the element that is most recent in terms of being inserted into the stack gets first removed, hence the LIFO characteristic.
+When an element is added to the stack, it occupies the top position.
+When it comes to removal operation, the most recent element in terms of being inserted into the stack gets first removed, hence the LIFO characteristic.
 This is similar to a stack of saucers or tiles, kept one over another.
 We keep going on placing saucers on over another, and while removing, the most recently added one is removed first.

 Features of Stack